 The notice shall initially offer at least 2 dates and times for an exit interview between the House Attendance Team and the student and the parent/guardian or guardian of the student to occur prior to the student permanently leaving school and shall include contact information for scheduling the exit interview.
 The notice shall indicate that the parties shall agree upon a date and time for the exit interview and that interview shall occur within 10 days after the sending of the notice.
 The time for the exit interview may be extended at the request of the parent(s)/guardian(s) and no extension shall be for longer than 14 days.
-The House Attendance Team may proceed with any such interview without a parent(s)/guardian(s).
+The House Attendance Team may proceed with any such interview without a parent(s)/guardian(s) if the House Attendance Team makes a good faith effort to include the parent(s)/guardian(s).
 The exit interview shall be for the purpose of discussing the reasons for the student permanently leaving school and to consider alternative education or other placements.